-This year we made 181 crosses involving FHB resistant parents.
-We grew 170 screening nursery plots that were selected using markers for FHB resistance loci.
-In our misted nursery, we have 240 selections under evaluation.
-We also screened 20 F3 individuals each from 13 crosses that were segregating for fhb1 or 5A resistance loci.
-Seven new crosses were made to combine 3BS with 5A and 400 F2 individuals were screened from each of 2 crosses.
-In our advanced trials, we have 8 new soft red FHB lines and 12 new soft white FHB lines selected by MAS.
-In our Master nursery we have 49 new FHB entries and 40 repeat entries.
+This year we made 94 crosses involving FHB resistant parents.
+This includes 40 crosses producing 285 F2s made for the Cooperative Genomic Selection project (CP).
+We grew 75 screening nursery plots that were selected using markers for FHB resistance loci.
+In our misted nursery, we have 260 selections under evaluation.
+We also screened 20 F2 individuals from each of 73 crosses that were segregating for fhb1 or 5A resistance loci.
+In our advanced trials, we have 3 new soft red FHB lines and 13 new soft white FHB lines selected by MAS.
+In our Master nursery, we have 281 FHB selected entries.
+In our screening nursery, we have 75 FHB selected lines.
+We have 130 new populations that have been selected for FHB loci using MAS.

 Of course our most important accomplishment has been the release of 6 new soft winter wheat varieties with FHB and preharvest sprouting resistance.
 Two of the varieties have fhb1 from marker assisted backcrossing and four have native resistance.
 Except for the branded varieties all varieties marketed in NY have at least moderate resistance to FHB.

-Because of the reduced interest in soft white winter wheat, our new varieties have only limited acceptance but certified seed is available for our most recent varieties.
-Both white and red soft winter wheat varieties are available in the northeastern U.S. Un-tested, branded varieties continue to reduce the impact of our new varieties.
+Soft white winter wheat acreage has been declining and consequently, our new varieties have only limited acceptance but certified seed is available for our most recent varieties.
+Soft white and soft red soft winter wheat varieties with moderate resistance to FHB are widely available in the northeastern U.S. Un-tested, branded varieties continue to reduce the impact of our FHB resistant varieties.
 We are promoting the use of FHB resistant varieties and specifically identify susceptible varieties and do not recommend them.
-We are making progress in eliminating susceptible varieties.
-Because there is no variety survey in NY, it is difficult to assess the impact of our varieties and companies do not release sales records.
+It seems we are making progress in eliminating susceptible varieties but because there is no variety survey in NY, it is difficult to assess the impact of our varieties and companies do not release sales records.